joelparkerhenderson/system-quality-attributes/doc/survivability/index.md

 </span>

+**Define survivable:** <span data-chatgpt-prompt="define survivable (computers and software)">Survivable means having the ability to remain operational even under adverse conditions, such as hardware failures, cyber attacks, or natural disasters.
+In the context of computers and software, survivability refers to their ability to maintain critical functions or services despite being compromised or under attack.
+Survivability requires redundancy, fault-tolerance, and proactive security measures to mitigate risks and ensure continuity of operations.</span>

 ## See Also

 * [Wikipedia: Survivability](https://wikipedia.org/wiki/Survivability)

 * [Dictionary: survive](https://www.dictionary.com/browse/survive): Survive. to continue to live or exist after the death, cessation, or occurrence of. to endure or live through (an affliction, adversity, misery, etc.).

-* [OpenAI: survivable](https:://openai.com): <span data-chatgpt-prompt="define survivable (computers and software)">Survivable means having the ability to remain operational even under adverse conditions, such as hardware failures, cyber attacks, or natural disasters.
-In the context of computers and software, survivability refers to their ability to maintain critical functions or services despite being compromised or under attack.
-Survivability requires redundancy, fault-tolerance, and proactive security measures to mitigate risks and ensure continuity of operations.</span>